JLisaW/tic-tic-toe/README.md

 the email and password fields.
 After successfully signing up, select Sign In to authenticate.

+All modal fields for authentication will reset after use (they do not retain user info).

 3. PLAY

 1. Select New Game